 Mapo-dong Mapo-Gu Seoul Korea 04176

-- Plan to grow to fullness in Christ in relation to this cause by working with Seoul USA’s team to develop a comprehensive strategy for your involvement.
+- Plan to grow to fullness in Christ in relation to this cause by working with VOM Korea’s team to develop a comprehensive strategy for your involvement.
 Together we can help you search the scriptures, learn from underground Christians, pray knowledgeably for them and other North Koreans, incorporate this into your worship life, practice self-denial in partnership with your NK brothers and sisters, and give and serve effectively.
-Contact Pastor Tim Dillmuth for more information.
+Contact for more information.